arnavsharma93/arnavsharma93.github.io/_posts/2014-06-29-sahana-iotx.md

 ### Some other highlights
-Just the title - each one of them can turn into a blogpost by itself.
+Just the title - each one of them can be a blogpost on its own.

 * White river rafting in Kelani River in Kitulgala
 * Sea food and lots and lots of it